 Human Anatomy and Physiology is an honors level course designed for both 11th and 12th grade students interested in learning more about the human body and/or may be interested in pursuing careers in the health sciences.
 The course is designed to introduce and expand the students' knowledge of the structure and function of the human body.
-This course will study basic biochemistry, cytology, histology, the maintenance homeostasis, all body systems, and common diseases/disorders.
+This course will study basic biochemistry, cytology, histology, the maintenance all body systems, homeostasis, and common diseases/disorders.
 An emphasis will be placed on the diagnosis, treatment, and the effects of various diseases on the human body using real life scenarios.
 An intense laboratory investigation program is built into the course allowing students to apply and exhibit their conceptual knowledge through hands-on applications.
 Double lab period on alternate days.

 Prerequisites: Successful completion of Regents Living Environment and Regents Chemistry courses.
 Juniors and Seniors meeting these requirements are eligible for enrollment.
 Course Requirements: Students must successfully complete all laboratory activities, chapter tests, case studies, and essays.
 Participation in class presentations and collaboration with peers is also required.
-A comprehensive final exam will be administered at the completion of the course.